A recycle ribbon made of three arrows with circuits illustrated on each section.

 Gather your old tech

 Junk drawers, closets, basements, and garages are where you might find them.
-Find a kid to help you load, then bring 'em on down.

 2.